sphinx-doc/sphinx/doc/tutorial/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``index.rst`` file that ``sphinx-quickstart`` created has some content
-already, and it gets rendered as the front page of our HTML documentation.
+already, and it gets rendered as the front page of your HTML documentation.
 It
 is written in reStructuredText, a powerful markup language.

 Modify the file as follows: